-- (a) a Director of the Company (or a related body corporate); - (b) Company Secretary; or - (c) the Company's auditor (or a member of the audit team).
+- (a) an officer or senior manager at the Company (or a related body corporate); or - (b) the Company's auditor (or a member of the audit team) or actuary.

 You should ensure that any email or correspondence that you send to a Contact Officer is marked 'Strictly Confidential'.